binbashar/le-ref-architecture-doc/docs/try-leverage/leverage-project-setup.md

 ## Next steps
 You have now created the definition of all the infrastructure for your project and configured the credentials need to deploy such infrastructure in the AWS environment.

-Next, you will orchestrate de first and main account of the project, the management account.
+Next, you will orchestrate the first and main account of the project, the management account.